xot/ElectraOne/DOCUMENTATION.md

 Values are updated by a call to ```refresh_state```.
 This checks which of the presets is actually visible on the Electra One.
 This is possible because the Electra One sends out a SysEx whenever a preset is selected on the device (see
 ```_do_preset_changed```).
 Both the mixer and effect controller call ```refresh_state``` after having (re)built their MIDI map.

-*Note: selecting the slot when uploading a preset apparently also triggers the preset selected sysex on the E1; luckily we do not update the state twice because the upload thread is still running so it blocks detection and processing of this SysEx command*
+*Note: selecting the slot when uploading a preset apparently also triggers the preset selected sysex on the E1; we use this to trigger a value updates in certain cases because the preset selected sysex is sent after the preset has been fully activated.
+This way we can be sure it is actually ready to receive values.*

 The actual conversion of Live parameter values to the corresponding MIDI CC values, and the sending of these MIDI CC values over the right channel and with the right CC parameter number, is handled by the ```send_parameter_...``` and ```send_midi_...``` methods in ```ElectraOneBase.py```.
 (This is one of the reasons why all controller classes mentioned above subclass ```ElectraOneBase```).
 Care is taken to properly handle 7 bit and 14 bit CC parameters (in the latter case first sending the 7 most significant bits and then the remaining 7 least significant bits in a second MIDI CC message, with CC parameter 32 higher).

 For non-quantised parameters (think value faders), the MIDI value to send for the current device parameter value depends

 - on the type of control (7 bit or 14  bit) and hence their MIDI value range (0..127 vs 0..16383), and
-- the minimum and maximum value of this parameter, and the position of the current value within that range, i.e. $(val - min) / (max - min)$.
+- the minimum and maximum value of this parameter, and the position of the current value within that range, i.e. (val - min) / (max - min).

 The computation of the 7bit MIDI value to send for a quantised parameter works as follows.
 Quantized parameters have a fixed list of values.
-For such a list with $n$ items, item $i$ (starting counting at $0$) has MIDI CC control value
+For such a list with *n* items, item *i* (starting counting at 0) has MIDI CC control value
-$round(i * 127/(n-1))$.
+*round*(*i* * 127/(*n*-1)).

 When sending MIDI message a small delay is added after each message (see ```send_midi```) to avoid that the Electra One gets clogged and skips or wrongly interprets incoming messages.